-Diversity and inclusion: how to have bold inclusive conversations in the workplace
+Diversity and inclusion: how to have bold inclusive conversations in the workplaceby

-Diversity and inclusion is a key issue for HR professionals now, but rather than viewing it as a ‘tick box’ exercise, we need to learn to live these values day to day, and not shy away from challenging conversations.
+Diversity and inclusion is a key issue for HR professionals, but rather than viewing it as a ‘tick box’ exercise, we need to learn to live these values day to day, and not shy away from challenging conversations.

 Traditionally, conversations about race, religion, or politics have been taboo in the workplace.
 In 2017, I wrote We Can’t Talk About that At Work!: How to Talk About Race, Religion, Politics and Other Polarizing Topics in response to our rapidly changing socio-political environment.
 Companies were finding that they needed to respond to what was going on outside the walls of their organisations but didn’t know how to discuss heretofore taboo topics.
 Engaging in these conversations is important because it impacts engagement, productivity, and retention.